rancher/elemental-docs/versioned_docs/version-1.4/installation.md

 As the registration yaml configuration is already included into the ISO `elemental-register` knows the registration URL and any other required data for the registration.

-On a succeeded registration the installation media will start the Elemental Teal installation into the host based on the configuration already included in the media and the MachineRegistration parameters.
+On a succeeded registration the installation media will start the installation into the host based on the configuration already included in the media and the MachineRegistration parameters.
 As soon as the installation is done the node is ready to reboot.
-The deployed Elemental Teal includes a system agent plan to kick start a regular rancher provisioning process to install the selected kubernetes version, once booted, after some minutes the node installation is finalized and the node is included into the cluster and visible through the Rancher UI.
+The deployed OS includes a system agent plan to kick start a regular rancher provisioning process to install the selected kubernetes version, once booted, after some minutes the node installation is finalized and the node is included into the cluster and visible through the Rancher UI.

-## Deployed Elemental Teal Partition Table
+## Deployed Partition Table

-Once Elemental Teal is installed the OS partition table, according to default values, will look like
+Once the operating system is installed the OS partition table, according to default values, will look like

 | Label          | Default Size    | Contains                                                    |
 |----------------|-----------------|-------------------------------------------------------------|